mematron/Arminta/README.md

 ### Curiosity Probe

-If reward hasn't meaningfully changed for 150 consecutive steps, ARMINTA fires a low-impact probe action to verify that causal edges are still live.
+If reward has not meaningfully changed for 150 consecutive steps, ARMINTA fires a low-impact probe action to verify that causal edges are still live.
 This prevents the agent from assuming a stable causal graph on a machine whose workload has silently shifted underneath it.

 ---